-You’d think that for being right next to each other, Yellowstone and Grand Teton would be similar.
+You may think that for being right next to each other, Yellowstone and Grand Teton would be similar.
 But as you pass from one park to the other, there is a noticeable change!

-Tremendous forces are still acting upon the range today, and continues to be a geological wonder.
+Tremendous forces are still acting upon the range today and it continues to be a geological wonder.
 Glaciers also left their mark on the range and left behind depressions and moraines that turned into the Teton’s many mountain lakes.

 Jenny Lake is one of the most famous lakes in the park.
-Formed by glaciers pushing rock debris down Cascade Canyon some 12,000 years ago, it allows motor boats and has many hiking trails around it.
+Formed by glaciers pushing rock debris down Cascade Canyon some 12,000 years ago, it allows motorboats and has many hiking trails around it.